Table of Contents

 - Dimensions: 13 x 54 inches

 - Optional UV filter

 - 6-month guarantee

-The SpringWell system filters water in 4 different stages.
+The SpringWell water filter system filters water in 4 different stages.

 - First, water flows through an air pocket at the top of the system, which oxidizes the sulfur, iron and manganese.

 - In their new forms, it is now possible for these particles to be removed from water.
 The SpringWell water filter features a bed of green sand fusion, which traps the particles and prevents them from passing any further.

 - In the third stage of filtration, the system’s automatic backwash sends these particles out of the drain, and replaces the pocket of air with a fresh one.

 - The clean, fresh water that remains is then sent into your home’s water pipes for immediate use.